AOEpeople/techradar/radar/2021-07-01/python-for-infrastructure.md

 ---
 title:      "Python for Infrastructure Glue Code"
 ring:       assess
-quadrant:   platforms-and-aoe-services
+segment:    platforms-and-aoe-services
-tags: [devops, coding]
+tags:       [coding, devops]
 ---

 [Python](https://www.python.org) is an easy to learn programming language that is pre-installed on most Linux distributions and CI runners.